-- 5.1 Consultation has taken place with the Communication Team, Strategy Engagement and Growth Directorate Management Team, Directors Board, Cabinet and the Leader.
+- 5.1 Consultation has taken place with the Communications Team, Strategy Engagement and Growth Directorate Management Team, Directors Board, Cabinet and the Leader as well as with partners and the local media through the LGA communications health check.
 In addition, a communications update report was provided to Corporate Overview & Scrutiny Committee in March 2021 which outlined the feedback and recommendations of the LGA health check.
 The recommendations from that report and feedback from the committee meeting have been used to inform the development of the strategy.
-These included: - commission a 'who reads what?' survey to establish how Thurrock residents consume news and prefer to consider commissioning an externally facilitated workshop involving members and officers to help develop the new strategy - ensure the refreshed communications strategy includes measurable objectives and an annual campaign plan - consider more productive ways of engaging the local media (e.g. briefings) rather than relying on press releases - focus more on the council's own communications channels which are read by more people (e.g. e-newsletters)
+These included: - commission a 'who reads what?' survey to establish how Thurrock residents consume news and prefer to